Wonderful subgroups of reductive groups and spherical systems: Quotients of type ( )

-Now it is possible to apply \cite[Proof of Theorem 1, step 5]{Lo07}, with the subgroups $H_1$, $H_2$, $\widetilde H$ of \loccit\ equal resp.\ to $H'_i$, $H'_j$ and $K$.
-The proof can be carried out in the same way even though $H'_i$ and $H'_j$ are not equal to their normalizers.
+Now it is possible to apply \cite[Proof of Theorem 1, step 5]{Lo07}, with $H_1$, $H_2$, $\widetilde H$ of \loccit\ equal resp.\ to $H'_i$, $H'_j$ and $K$.
+The proof can be carried out in the same way as in \loccit\ even though $H'_i$ and $H'_j$ are not equal to their normalizers.
+This assures the existence of an element $g\in\N_GK$ such that the groups $H_i$ and $gH_jg^{-1}$ satisfy the thesis. \end{proof}